 Shredding Is Better for Your Budget

 Every organization pays for trash disposal directly, as part of their rent, or as part of the janitorial expense.
 You also pay for it in downtime spent making the choice and the trip to shred, recycle or trash.
-Therefore, the incremental cost of the Shred Everything policy is zero.
+Therefore, the incremental cost of the Shred Everything

 - Shredding provides a direct expense for the proper disposition of your confidential material.